 In the ever-evolving landscape of cybersecurity, compromise assessments are an indispensable component of any robust security strategy.
 These assessments help organizations not only detect ongoing breaches but also identify potential vulnerabilities that could be exploited in the future.
+However, knowing how to conduct a thorough compromise assessment is key to unlocking the full potential of these evaluations.
 A well-conducted compromise assessment provides invaluable insights into your organization’s security posture, enabling proactive defenses against increasingly sophisticated attacks.
+When performed systematically, these assessments serve as both a diagnostic tool and a preventive measure, empowering businesses to stay one step ahead of emerging threats.

 Step 1: Define the Scope and Objectives